 Research has shown that puppies who are not exposed to other dogs and people during this critical period are more likely to develop fearful and aggressive behaviour, and behavioural problems later in their lives.
 Therefore it’s very important to socialise your puppy before they’re 12 weeks old.

-One of the most useful ways to calm down your anxious dog is to use Adaptil.
+One of the most useful ways to reassure or appease your anxious dog is to use Adaptil.
 Adaptil is a synthetic copy of the natural pheromone that a puppy’s mother releases during nursing.
-This pheromone is only detectable to dogs, so you and your other pets won’t notice any difference but your best friend will feel safe and secure and experience less fear and stress.
+This pheromone is only detectable to dogs, so you and your other non-dog pets won’t notice any difference but your best friend will feel safe and secure and experience less fear and stress.

-When you’re on the go, this product is available as a collar or spray, which can be applied to a bandana that your dog wears and will last for 2 hours.
+When you’re on the go, this product is available as a collar or spray.
+This spray can be applied to a bandana that your dog wears and will last for 2 hours.
 When you’re at home, set up a diffuser to create a relaxing environment for your dog.
 The collars will need to be changed every month.

-If you suspect your pet may be suffering from anxiety, always seek the advice of your .
+If you suspect your canine companion may be suffering from anxiety, always seek the advice of your vet.
 Especially when the symptoms rapidly appear over a short period of time, they could possibly related to medical problems or pain that causes an increase in irritability.
 To help your dog overcome their anxiety, explore our range of dog stress and anxiety treatments online and in-store for products that will help get your best friend back to their happy, tail-wagging best.